saiteja9177/Namaste-react/README.md

  # useRouterError:
  - To handle your Router errors in efficient way we can use this hook and show th error msg to user.

+ # Navigation:
+ - Never Use anchor tag for linking because it will reload whole page
+ - Use Link from recat-router-Dom which will help us to not to load whole page.